-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-Founded in 2013, The Global Slavery Index is an annual study of world-wide slavery conditions by country published by the Walk Free Foundation (founded by Andrew Forrest).
+Founded in 2013, The Global Slavery Index is an annual study of worldwide slavery conditions by country published by the Walk Free Foundation (founded by Andrew Forrest).
 In 2016, the study estimated a total of 45.8 million people to be in some form of modern slavery in 167 countries.
-According to their about page “The 2018 Global Slavery Index provides a country by country ranking of the number of people in modern slavery, as well as an analysis of the actions governments are taking to respond, and the factors that make people vulnerable.”
+According to their about page, “The 2018 Global Slavery Index provides a country-by-country ranking of the number of people in modern slavery, as well as an analysis of the actions governments are taking to respond, and the factors that make people vulnerable.”

 Funded by / Ownership

 Analysis / Bias

 In review, the Global Slavery Index uses a published methodology to calculate slavery conditions by country.
 However, this methodology has faced criticism.
 The Global Slavery Index does not use loaded language and sticks to straight slavery information.
 Most of the website consists of charts and graphs that highlight slavery by country, which, quite frankly, is eye-opening.
 Despite the criticism of methodology, this source is creating an awareness that is rooted in mostly fact.
 They also publish news from other High factual sources such as Reuters, Washington Post, and Time.

 This source has not published new info since 2018, but still receives traffic for its 2018 data.